mludvig/gcp-ethereum-miner/README.md

 When it's done head over to the [VM console](https://console.cloud.google.com/compute/instances) and you should see some instances starting up.

+## GPU Quotas

 If there are none check out the [Instance Groups](https://console.cloud.google.com/compute/instanceGroups/list) console and in there the ERRORS tab in some of the IGs to figure out what's going on.
-Most likely you'll be limited by Quotas.
+Most likely you'll be limited by **GPU Quotas** and will see messages like:

+* Instance creation failed: Quota GPUS_ALL_REGIONS exceeded.
+Limit 0.0 globally.
+* Instance creation failed: Quota PREEMTIBLE_NVIDIA_T4_GPUS exceeded.
+Limit 0.0 in region us-central1.

+If that's the case head to *IAM -> Quotas*, search for the above (e.g. GPUS_ALL_REGIONS) and try to get them increased.

+The form will ask for a reason or justification.
+Needless to say that "Crypto mining" is not a good one to put forward :)

 ## Happy mining!